 What is your impression of IMD?

-Before doing Strategies for Leadership, I wasn’t actually aware that I didn’t have time to reflect and discover new areas of focus, but the program opened my eyes.
+Before doing Strategies for Leadership program, I wasn’t actually aware that I didn’t have time to reflect and discover new areas of focus, but the program opened my eyes.
 It also gave me the time and the space to decide how I wanted to move forward.

 How was the experience with the other participants?

 One of the things I find outstanding about Strategies for Leadership program was the fascinating alumni network that it has built up.
 The group meets up annually and I go whenever I can to draw insights from the members I know, share experiences and to meet the new ones joining every year.
 This is an extraordinary plus for me.